 Style is an individual experience, while fashion is strategically artistic.
 Of course, we want both, even when cold temperatures threaten to keep us under the covers!
 We want to dress for the weather, but could we maybe also borrow just a little from the creative minds of our favorite designers?
 Please?
 Permission granted!
 Let's learn how to mix and match what you already know with the winter-style secrets the pros use.

-Find a high quality layer to build upon.
+Find a high-quality layer to build upon.
 “Quality” being the most important word in that sentence.
-Long underwear in silk or synthetics are your best options.
+Long underwear in silk or synthetics is your best option.
 From there you'll want a long sleeve tee, shaped if you want to show off your figure or if you just need it to be a bit more snug, relaxed if your look requires a bit of flow and movement.
 You'll want to top it off with a cashmere cardigan sweater.
 This allows you to take a layer off when you are hot and easily throw it back on when you (or the weather) cool back down, perfect for days that often start and end with a chill.
 Best winter top for the job?
 Cashmere?
 Supima Cotton?
 Merino Wool?
 Sherpa Fleece?
 Yes!
 Yes!
 Yes!
-And yes please!
+And yes, please!

 Top off your top side with a down coat or jacket that compliments the outfit you have on underneath.
 Your pants should be a well-fitting style that follows the tone set by your tops.
 If the fit is great, you're going to look and feel great.
 Slim-leg jeans are a must to balance out a flowy cardigan or gorgeous cashmere poncho.
 Pull-on skinny jeans are even better because the waist is more forgiving.
 You'll want warm winter socks.
 Lean toward wool socks or well-designed boot socks to give you all of the warmth without the sweat.